irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 the "quit" command from the user is also not case-sensitive).

-The only method that is associated with the gameSpace struct is a simple constructor that initializes every gameSpace object's shape on the board to be a single space and makes the couldWin field of every gameSpace “true.”
+The only method that is associated with the gameSpace struct is a simple constructor that initializes every gameSpace object's shape on the board to be a single space and makes the couldWin field of every gameSpace â€œtrue.â€

 The GameBase class has a constructor that takes in two unsigned integers, the first decides the dimensions of the board, and the second decides the winThreshold (or number in-a-row needed to win the game).
 The constructors for TicTacToeGame and GomokuGame each call this constructor for the base class differently depending on what the desired board is.
 This constructor is also what initializes whose turn it is when the game starts, which is set to be
-X's turn first in TicTacToe and B’s turn first in Gomoku.
+X's turn first in TicTacToe and Bâ€™s turn first in Gomoku.

 Within utilityFunctions.cpp, there are two methods called drawOutcome() and quitOutcome().
 These are called by GameBase::play() whenever appropriate in order to print out the right message to the user with all the information specified in the instructions.
 These methods were created just to support